-EXAMPLE 2.
-Iron, carbon, and magnesium are examples of nominal properties of the same kind, type of elements of nature, that can be compared by equivalence with each other.
+EXAMPLE 2 Iron, carbon, and magnesium are examples of nominal properties of the same kind, type of elements of nature, that can be compared by equivalence with each other.

-EXAMPLE 3, Methionine, cysteine, and cysteine are examples of nominal properties of the same kind, type of amino acids, that can be compared by equivalence with each other.
+EXAMPLE 3 Methionine, cysteine, and cysteine are examples of nominal properties of the same kind, type of amino acids, that can be compared by equivalence with each other.

-reference, nominal property,
+reference nominal property

-nominal property identified and adopted by convention for empirically comparing it with other nominal properties of the same kind nominal scale function from a set of reference nominal properties of the same kind to a set of identifiers, where the function preserves the information of comparison about such nominal properties nominal property in the general sense¶ kind of nominal property
+nominal property identified and adopted by convention for empirically comparing it with other nominal properties of the same kind nominal scale function from a set of reference nominal properties of the same kind to a set of identifiers, where the function preserves the information of comparison about such nominal properties

-EXAMPLE_The specific oligosaccharides which distinguish a nominal property in the ABO blood group system, with the value A
+EXAMPLE The specific oligosaccharides which distinguish a nominal property in the ABO blood group system, with the value A.